manifold-systems/manifold/manifold-core-parent/manifold/README.md

 See [Setup]() for examples using Manifold both statically and dynamically.

->Note, the only difference between dynamic and mixed compilation models is the `dynamic` Manifold plugin argument, which
+>Note, the only difference between dynamic and mixed configuration is the `dynamic` Manifold plugin argument, which
 >prevents Manifold from compiling resource types to disk.

 # Explicit Resource Compilation